-10. Pop a bench in a shady spot
+12. Pop a bench in a narrow spot

-Go old school with a bench.
+Go old school with a bench, especially handy in small outdoor spaces.
 You never know when you might need a quick five-minute break after a strenuous gardening session, so a bench offers a convenient spot where you can a breather.